 There are times when life feels challenging and it is difficult to cope alone.
-Talking to a counsellor can help to think about what is going on for you but taking the first steps can feel very daunting, as can finding the right counsellor to talk to.
-I offer a warm, caring and empathetic space to hear, accept and support whatever you are struggling with.
-Together we might look at something you have been holding for a long time, or explore and make sense of new emotions and feelings you are experiencing.
-Whatever brings you to counselling, I offer a supportive and non-judgemental therapy space to be yourself in.
+Talking to a counsellor is a space to think about what is going on for you but taking the first steps can often feel scary or daunting, as can finding the right counsellor to talk to.
+I offer a warm, collaborative and empathetic approach to support whatever you are struggling with.
+Together we might look at something you have been holding for a long time, or explore and begin to make sense of new emotions and feelings you are experiencing.
+Whatever brings you to counselling is welcome.

 My personal approach

 As an integrative counsellor I blend a primarily person-centred approach with other models including attachment theory and cognitive behavioral coping tools to best meet individual client needs.
 I work in a non-directive way and aim to offer a non-judgemental space in which to build a collaborative relationship.
 My role is not to tell you what to do, but to support you in accessing and exploring your thoughts, feelings and behaviours and to find greater clarity and understanding through increased self-awareness.
 I work with you to think about past experiences and relationships, in terms of how they are impacting you now.
 I believe we all have the capacity for growth given the right conditions, and whilst it may not be easy or a quick fix, counselling can be a restorative and rewarding experience.

 "You have been such a massive help to me and I am very grateful for that"

 "Thank you so much for your help, kindness and empathy - it has been invaluable"